 - Expertise (years in the trade, experience in complex tasks)

-It is usually cheaper to paint a home interior than exterior due to the smaller surface area.
+It is usually cheaper to paint a home interior than the exterior due to the smaller surface area.
 This is a general guide with exceptions, such as having to paint a simple outdoor porch vs painting all the interior walls of a 5-room flat.

 Painting Supply Considerations